rudras-hub/NotesOnProgramming/Data Structures/Graph.md

                 - O(1)
             - Good time complexity!
     - Space Complexity:
+        - O(|v|^2) for edges.
         - Bad space complexity, especially for large sparse graphs.
             - Lot of memory used to represent few connections.
         > NOTE: Adjacency matrix representation is good when the graph is dense.

 - Graph Implementation - Adjacency List
     - Vertices in a list.
+    - Edges are stored in a collection of linked list.
-    - Edges list is a list of (indices of) connected nodes for each vertex.
+        - A linked list to hold all connected nodes and weights for a vertex.
+        - A Collection of such linked lists to represent all edges of a graph.
         - The edges list is much smaller than a vxv, as unconnected nodes for a vertex is not represented.
     - Time Complexity:
          - Vertex List: O(1) if we (know and )search by indices of vertex, otherwise O(|v|) to scan the list for vertex.